odileandres/Adata_scientists_project2/index.md

   <br>

   <p align="justify">
-  The number of women in the 100 more quoted person in our datset  doesn't seem to increase a lot over the last five years.
+  The number of women in the top 100 most quoted persons in our dataset doesn't seem to increase a lot over the last five years.
   </p>
   <br>
 <head>